-6.3.2 Damp Proof Membranes (DPM)
+6.3.2 Damp proof membranes (DPM)

-DPM should be provided beneath all groundsupported slabs or cast in-situ reinforced slabs.
-Membranes should be linked to the DPC and be a minimum 1200g polythene.
-Membranes should be laid either onto a concrete slab or onto a minimum 5mm sand blinding (if laid below a floor slab).
+Damp proof membranes should be provided beneath all ground supported slabs or cast in-situ reinforced slabs.
+Membranes should be linked to the damp proof course and should be a minimum 1200g polythene.
+Membranes should be either laid onto a concrete slab or onto a minimum 5mm sand blinding (if laid below a floor slab).

-Other DPM may be considered if they have appropriate third-party certification and are installed in accordance with the manufacturer's instructions.
+Other damp proof membranes may be considered if they have appropriate third party certification and are installed in accordance with manufacturer's instructions.